openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 > aside positive
 >
 > **Tip:** A blue line between Leader, Router and FEDs indicates that they're linked.
-> Blue indicates it is not a Parent/Child link, but other: for example Router-to-Router.
+> Blue indicates it is not a Parent/Child link, but something else, such as a Router-to-Router link.

 Now you have created a Thread network of one partition that contains many nodes.
 In the next section, we are going to adjust the simulating speed to make the